aireater/gulp-subtree-only/README.md

 Gulp Subtree Only
 ============

-A little gulp module to let you push a folder to a git subtree without keeping that folder in your git history.
+A little gulp module to let you push a folder to a git subtree.
 This version differs from Snugug's original (thanks!).
 It only executes the git subtree command.
 Your distribution folder will need to be in the repository.

 ## Requirements